Phones · Resale guide

 How Much Is a Used Nothing Phone 2 Worth in India?

-A used Nothing Phone 2 is worth ₹11,000 to ₹32,000 in India in 2026, depending on its physical condition, battery health, and storage variant.
-This range reflects the phone’s age and market demand three years after its launch.
-Units in “Like New” condition with higher storage fetch top prices, while those with significant wear and lower battery health fall into the “Fair” category.
+A used Nothing Phone 2 is worth ₹11,000-₹32,000 in India in 2026, depending on its physical condition, battery health, and storage variant.
+This range reflects the phone’s age – having launched in 2023, it’s now a three-year-old device.
+Units in pristine, “Like New” condition with higher storage will fetch closer to ₹32,000, while those with significant wear and lower battery health will fall into the ₹11,000-₹15,000 “Fair” category.
+Market demand remains steady for its unique design, but its software support window is closing, impacting its top-end resale value.

 Is the Nothing Phone 2 Still Worth It in 2026?